TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/gateway-server.md

 ## Security Options

 - `gs.require-registered-gateways`: Require the gateways to be registered in the Identity Server
 - `gs.basic-station.allow-unauthenticated`: Allow unauthenticated Basic Station connections.
-This is set to `true` by default.
-Unset to enforce auth check for production clusters.
+This is set to `false` by default.
+Set to disable auth check for testing.

 ## Basic Station Options